 Parents of reception children are encouraged to register an interest in a place at the school at any time by contacting the school office.
 However, formal application for a place should be made on the Common Application Form by January for entry into school in the following September.
 (These dates vary slightly each year; please see the school website for exact dates.)
-Detailed information regarding primary school admissions can be found on http://www.kent.gov.uk/education-and-children

-The Common Application Form encourages parents to identify three possible primary schools for their child in order of preference.
+Detailed information regarding primary school admissions can be found here: Primary school places - Kent County Council The Common Application Form encourages parents to identify three possible primary schools for their child in order of preference.